Salieri666/web-download-manager/README.md

 npm run dev
 ```

 Frontend will be available at `http://localhost:5173`.
+The app automatically redirects to the Keycloak login page for authentication.

 ## API Endpoints